Classical field theories from Hamiltonian constraint: Canonical equations of motion and local Hamilton-Jacobi theory: Conclusion and outlook

 With three ensuing examples we showed how non-relativistic mechanics, scalar field theory, and string theory can be described in one unifying framework by appropriately selecting the Hamiltonian constraint.
 In particular, we noticed that equations of motion, and the continuity equation for the energy-momentum tensor (which reduces to the energy conservation equation in the case of non-relativistic mechanics) are in fact of the same origin in the Hamiltonian constraint formalism.
 Therefore, this formalism may be of interest even for theories that do not assume symmetry between time and space, or spacetime and fields.

+Although we restricted our attention to Euclidean space, an extension of the formalism to pseudo-Euclidean spaces should be relatively straightforward \cite[Ch.~1-5]{Hestenes}.
+Then, one has to mind, and keep track of, possible sign differences between the reversion and the inversion of unit multivectors.
+For example, in general, $I_x^{-1} \neq \rev{I}_x$.

 Hamiltonian formalism is especially important when it comes to quantization.
 In particle mechanics, momentum is promoted to a differential operator, and the Schr\"{o}dinger equation is postulated.
 What is the quantum operator corresponding to the multivector-valued generalized momentum of the Hamiltonian constraint approach?
 And what does the Schr\"{o}dinger equation look like, once we know the classical Hamilton-Jacobi equation (\ref{HJeq}).
-Although these questions have not been addressed in general, let us note that there have been studies of quantization in the De Donder-Weyl Hamiltonian theory, where the quantization of momenta is based on generalized Poisson brackets, and a field-theoretic generalization of the Schr\"{o}dinger equation is proposed that features Clifford-valued wave function \cite{Kanat1999,Kanat2013}.
+Although these questions have not been addressed in general, let us note that there have been studies of quantization in the De Donder-Weyl Hamiltonian theory, where the quantization of momenta is based on generalized Poisson brackets, and a field-theoretic generalization of the Schr\"{o}dinger equation is proposed that features a Clifford-valued wave function, and reduces to the De Donder-Weyl Hamilton-Jacobi equation in the classical limit \cite{Kanat1999,Kanat2013}.